Plévenon

 Plévenon (/fr/; Plevenon) is a commune in the Côtes-d'Armor department of Brittany in northwestern France.

 On 1 January 1973 Plévenon was merged with the commune of Pléherel, after which the new commune was called Fréhel.
 However, Plévenon was re-established as a separate commune in October 2004.

 Population

 Inhabitants of Plévenon are called Plévennais in French.
+Populations of the area corresponding with the commune of Plévenon at 1 January 2025.